airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 8. Optional checks (nothing for the moment)

 Note that the tests are using the normalization code from the python files directly, so it is not necessary to rebuild the docker images in between when iterating on the code base.
-However, dbt cli and destination connectors are invoked thanks to the dev docker images.
+However, dbt cli and destination connectors are invoked via the dev docker images.
+This means that if your
+`airbyte/normalization:dev` image doesn't have a working dbt installation, tests _will_ fail.
+Similarly, if your `destination-xyz:dev` image doesn't work, then the base-normalization integration tests will fail.

 #### Integration Test Checks: